mackmcconnell/whiskaroo/_posts/2014-03-13-women-of-whiskey-bourbon-women-of-kentucky.md

 **SR**:  There is a long history of women as distillers and as whiskery drinkers.
 You don't need any gender-specific body parts to enjoy bourbon or other whiskies.
 Everyone appreciates great flavors and elegant, well-made sippage, be it wine, beer, or whiskey.
 Cheers!

 **CC**: I think many women are already enjoying bourbon and whiskey, either neat or in cocktails.
 It’s the whiskey industry that needs to be educated about that.
-That’s one of the main reasons the Bourbon Women Associated was created.
+That’s one of the main reasons the Bourbon Women Association was created.

 If you too have a business, organization, blog or just a genuine interest in whiskey and would like to be featured on the Taster's Club blog don't hesitate to contact us <a href="mailto:miruna@tastersclub.com?subject=Feature me!">Here</a>.